Shah114/Decision-Tree/README.md

 **Decision Tree algorithm terminology** <br/>
 n a Decision Tree algorithm, there is a tree like structure in which each internal node represents a test on an attribute, each branch represents the outcome of the test, and each leaf node represents a class label.
 The paths from the root node to leaf node represent classification rules. <br/>
 We can see that there is some terminology involved in Decision Tree algorithm.
 The terms involved in Decision Tree algorithm are as follows:
+* **Root Node** - It represents the entire population or sample.
+This further gets divided into two or more homogeneous sets.
+* **Splitting** - It is a process of dividing a node into two or more sub-nodes.
+*